Yasaka Shrine in Kyoto

 Facts & Figures

-The famous Yasaka Shrine, also known as Gion Shrine, is one of the most popular Shinto Shrines in Kyoto.
-Yasaka Shrine complex is home to the guardian deity of the district and contains many buildings like the Main Hall, dance stage, impressive gates and much more.
+The famous Yasaka Shrine, also known as Gion Shrine or Yasaka-jinja, is one of the most popular Shinto Shrines in Kyoto.
+The Yasaka Shrine complex is home to the guardian deity of the Gion district and contains many buildings like the Main Hall, dance stage, impressive gates and much more.

 Explore Ryokans in Kyoto

 Ryokans are the perfect way to discover old Japanese culture and traditions.
+Yasaka-jinja became the headquarters of over 2000 sub-shrines allover Japan with the same name and Susanoo-no-Mikoto shrines.
 Every evening hundreds of lanterns (sponsored by local businesses) get lid and create a unique atmosphere.
 It is my must-see recommendation for you.
 The largest summer festival in Kyoto, called Gion Matsuri, is also hosted at Yasaka Shrine.
+People visit the shrine to pray for love, successful weddings, good health and well-being of newborn babies.
 Right next to the shrine is the Maruyama Park located.
-The most popular spot in Kyoto for enjoying the hanami (cherry blossom) season.
+It is one of the most popular cherry blossom spots (hanami) in Kyoto and therefore can get really crowded.

 - Kyoto Yasaka Shrine: